tigerbeetle/tigerbeetle/docs/concepts/performance.md

 [Little's law](https://en.wikipedia.org/wiki/Little%27s_law), both latency and throughput become abysmal.

-TigerBeetle works like a high-speed train --- its interface always deals with _batches_ of transactions, up to 8,190 transactions per query.
+TigerBeetle works like a high-speed train --- its interface always deals with _batches_ of transfers, up to 8,190 transfers per query.
 Although TigerBeetle is a replicated database using a consensus algorithm, the cost of replication is paid only once per batch, which means that TigerBeetle runs almost as fast as an in-memory hash map, all the while providing extreme durability and availability.